Alex Nogales | President & CEO

-Carmen leads the NHMC Policy Team in Washington, D.C.
-She is very passionate about NHMC’s telecommunications and media work.
-As a native of Puerto Rico, Carmen is looking forward to advocating for policies that address the needs of the Latino community.
-Prior to joining NHMC, Carmen worked as a contractor for the Department of Justice and assisted in investigations alleging financial fraud against federal agencies and federal healthcare programs.
+Before joining NHMC, Carmen worked as a contractor for the Department of Justice and assisted in investigations alleging financial fraud against federal agencies and federal health care programs.
 Most notably, Carmen helped recoup millions of dollars in a national False Claims Act whistleblower lawsuit alleging Medicare fraud.
-She also worked at the DOJ Office of Legislative Affairs on large document requests received from Congressional oversight committees.
-Carmen, a native of Puerto Rico, earned her J.D. from Villanova University School of Law where she was an Associate Editor for the Villanova Law Review and a Co-Chair of the Honor Board.
-She also served as a Spanish-to-English translator for Lawyering Together, a pro bono program that pairs student with attorneys to assist low income clients with their legal needs.
-She worked closely with an attorney to foster open communication with the client by acting as a Spanish-to-English translator.
-Carmen received her B.A. cum laude from New York University where she majored in both History and Political Science.
-Her History Honor thesis was entitled Preserving the Puerto Rican Culture after 1898: The Realization of a National Culture in the Face of Americanization.
+She also worked at the DOJ Office of Legislative Affairs on large document requests received from congressional oversight committees.
+Carmen, a native of Puerto Rico, earned her J.D. from Villanova University School of Law where she was an associate editor of the Villanova Law Review and a co-chair of the Honor Board.
+She also served as a Spanish-to-English translator for Lawyering Together, a pro bono program that pairs student with attorneys to assist low-income clients with their legal needs.

 Andy Lomeli | Director, Funds Development